greyestapps/amazon-inspector-network-reachability-workshop/docs/README.md

 Modules
 =======

-The workshop is broken up into the five modules below:
+The workshop is broken up into the five modules below - please start with the [first module](01-environment-setup.md):

 1. [Environment Build and Configuration](01-environment-setup.md)
 2. [Running the Inspector Report](02-running-inspector.md)